Extract factor values from a label variable created by parmest or parmby

 Description

-factext is intended for use after the programs parmest or parmby.
-These are part of the parmest package, which can be downloaded from SSC, and which create output datasets (or resultssets) with one observation per parameter of the most recently fitted model.
-It is used when the fitted model contains factors (categorical variables), in which case some of the parameters correspond to dummy variables in the original dataset, indicating individual values of these factors.
-These dummy variables are usually created by xi, by tabulate, by John Hendrickx's desmat package.
-For continuous predictor variables, similar dummy-like variables, known as reference splines, can be created using the factref module of the SSC package bspline, with the labprefix() option. factext is used to create new factors with the same names in the new dataset created by parmest.
+factext is intended for use after the programs parmest or parmby, which form the parmest package and create data sets with one observation per parameter of the most recently fitted model.
+It is used when the fitted model contains factors (categorical variables), in which case some of the parameters correspond to dummy variables in the original data set, indicating individual values of these factors.
+These dummy variables are usually created by xi, by tabulate or by John Hendrickx's desmat package. factext is used to create new factors with the same names in the new data set created by parmest.
 These new factors can be used to make confidence interval plots and/or tables.
 Each new factor is assigned the appropriate value in observations belonging to parameters belonging to the factor, and missing values in other observations.
-The values of these factors are usually extracted from the label variable in the dataset created by parmby or parmest.
+The values of these factors are usually extracted from the label variable in the data set created by parmby or parmest.
 If the model contains categorical factors, then the label variable will have values of the form

 "factor_name==value"